bahodge/candlekeep-mysteries/adventures/soul_worth_breaking/Session 3.md

 We go down a secret staircase in the private study.
 We find a dry bar with many alcohol bottles.
 We break open a drawer and find a journal.
 It goes over the events of the [[Dunmere]] campaign.
 It says that there was a second army.

 We also find something glinting in the trash and it is a torn up medal for honor at [[Dunmere]].
 We also find a longsword.
 It is ornately crafted and it has an inscription on the blade "to my brother in arms, Alric".
 Likely meant for [[Alric Kane]].

+We find an unsent letter, dated from years ago, written to x____ confirming his love for them but says that he must choose between his lover and the order.
+There are letters after this letter that we find that are lusty